francescogerardomarra/its/modulo27/28_json.md

 This versioning approach allows existing clients using **v1** to continue functioning without any disruption, while new clients can take advantage of the new features and structure introduced in **v2**.

 ### Summary of Versioning Considerations:
-1. **Incremental Changes**: Make version changes only when necessary (e.g., changing the data structure or adding/removing fields).
+1. **Incremental Changes**: Make version changes only when necessary (e.g. changing the data structure or adding/removing fields).
 Avoid breaking changes if possible.
 2. **Backward Compatibility**: Always aim to ensure backward compatibility, allowing older versions to continue functioning properly.
-3. **Clear Version Indicators**: Include clear version numbers in the API endpoint path (e.g., `/v1/`, `/v2/`), so users can easily identify which version they are working with.
+3. **Clear Version Indicators**: Include clear version numbers in the API endpoint path (e.g. `/v1/`, `/v2/`), so users can easily identify which version they are working with.
 4. **Deprecation Strategy**: If you plan to retire an older version, provide a clear deprecation notice and timeline for users to migrate to newer versions.

 By following these versioning practices, you can ensure that your API remains reliable for current users while also allowing you to innovate and improve your data structure and functionality over time.